Count data

 Count graph data

-You can use the dsbulk count command to return information about loaded graph data.
-The command can return either vertices or edges:
+You can use the dsbulk count command to get information about graphs created with DSE Graph 6.8.0 or later.

 dsbulk count -g GRAPH_NAME -v VERTEX_LABEL